Baseball’s offseason is its own season, a time of banter and bartering and signings big and small.

 A “club option” means the team has the full authority to decide whether the option will be exercised.
 Often, this type of option includes a buyout if it is not exercised, meaning the club must pay the player a negotiated fraction of the value of the option year.
 So if the team has determined the player’s performance will not merit the value of the option, it can pay the buyout instead, allowing the player to become a free agent.

-Another form of option is the “player option” in which the player is the one who determines whether or not to exercise the option year.
+Another form of option is the “player option” in which the player is the one who determines whether to exercise the option year.

-A “mutual option” can only be exercised if the team and player both agree to it.
+A “mutual option” is exercised only if the team and player both agree to it.

-A “vesting option” is a negotiated option that only becomes guaranteed if the player reaches certain defined statistical thresholds in the previous season.
+A “vesting option” is an option that becomes guaranteed only if the player reaches certain defined statistical thresholds in the previous season.
 (Typically, these are based on plate appearances, innings, games played or games finished.)